NU-ITS/Exhibit/README.md

 **EndBy** - Date and time to stop showing the specified image in the playlist in **M/d/yy H:mm** format. <br />
 **Cache** - *Currently Unused* <br />

+## Suggested Configuration
+It is reccomended that you lock your Apple TV into single app mode with MDM Image Viewer.
+Images should not be larger than 3840px × 2160px.
+Loading unessisarily large images may cause the App to crash.

 ## Errors and bugs

 If something is not behaving intuitively, it is a bug and should be reported.